 - Associated land based facilities including repair and maintenance facility for minor repairs and maintenance (hardstand area and workshops), marina facilities and services and service infrastructure, as well as mixed use development and parking (refer other components of Concept Plan). - The Hardstand area is to be set above 5 year ARI flood level.
-Minor filling (to 1.2m AHD) will be required and design is to include a first flush and washdown water collection and treatment system and strict environmental controls. - A water quality monitoring program is to be developed for the construction phase of the water and land based marina development. - Construction Environmental Management Plans are to be prepared (water quality, erosion and sediment, noise, acid sulphate soil management and the like). - Operational Environmental Management Plans are to be prepared, to also include operational management of the facility. - Landscaping / Re-vegetation to northern and western foreshore past travel lift to screen fencing and hardstand area (refer also Principle 8).
+Minor filling (to 1.1m AHD) will be required and design is to include a first flush and washdown water collection and treatment system and strict environmental controls. - A water quality monitoring program is to be developed for the construction phase of the water and land based marina development. - Construction Environmental Management Plans are to be prepared (water quality, erosion and sediment, noise, acid sulphate soil management and the like). - Operational Environmental Management Plans are to be prepared, to also include operational management of the facility. - Landscaping / Re-vegetation to northern and western foreshore past travel lift to screen fencing and hardstand area (refer also Principle 8). - The proposed marina will provide for boats predominantly up to a maximum length of 20 m with the option to provide up to two berths for power boats between 20-30 m generally in locations as shown in Figure 10b of Principle 14.
+No dredging is permitted to facilitate the berthing of any vessels. - Note: The berthing of yachts in excess of 20 m in the locations identified in Figure 10b in Principle 14 may be permitted if it can be demonstrated that these vessels can safely pass through the Swansea Channel.